dieterich-lab/MiMB_JACUSA2_chapter/README.md

   <em>Figure 3: eCDF of estimated scores of sites from diffrent miCLIP categories and non miCLIP sites</em>
 </p>
 Note that rules are linked so that the workflow is determined from top (e.g. predict modification) to bottom (e.g. sort bam) and executed accordingly from bottom to top.
 Therefore, running ”predict_modification” rule leads to executing all rules in its pipeline.
+Check [Snakemake](https://snakemake.readthedocs.io/en/stable/) for further details.

 <p align="center">